 Doubling down on a housing type not readily allowed in all Metro Vancouver municipalities has Kiff Mowat of Davenport Homes and his brother Cam seeing double.
 These brothers know first-hand how a duplex can provide an affordable approach to living in a ground-oriented home.
 Listen in as Jennifer-Lee and Mike from Measure Twice, Cut Once learn about the brothers’ journey from living in condos, to building a duplex with suites, to house four families.Details

 Jamie Banfield Design and Babak from Condoworks Design Renovations understand the power of good design when looking to renovate cookie-cutter condo floor plans.
 Knowing what to look for in a building will help you locate and renovate the right sanctuary for you.
 Join Jennifer-Lee and Mike on Measure Twice, Cut Once as they explore the possibilities of condo renovations.
 Condo living has never felt so good!Details

 How much is my house going to cost me is the most common question asked of builders.
-Shira from DOS Design Group suggests working from the top down.
+Shira of DOS Design Group and Damian of Newcombe Wood Concepts and Construction suggest working from the top down.
 Establish your budget, then talk to your designer and builder to help determine your project to define your cost per square foot.
-Jennifer-Lee and Mike on Measure Twice, Cut Once explore who you need on your team and how to establish a cost per square foot.Details
+Measure Twice, Cut Once co-hosts Jennifer-Lee and Mike tackle how to establish a cost per square foot.Details

 More than just an inspiration board, season one tackles home building and renovations head on.
 Mike and Jenn talk with the pros who share industry tips and information on all the things you should think about and plan for, before you start your home building or renovation project, to get the best results.